NiklasRosenstein/slap/slam-cli/readme.md

 # slam

-This package is an alias for `clap-cli`: https://pypi.org/project/clap-cli
+This package is an alias for `slap-cli`: https://pypi.org/project/slap-cli